francisborja/master/_posts/2017-04-15-one-week-in-singapore-without-a-phone.md

 And if you go to a country without ever talking to locals, it must be put into question why you traveled at all.
 Sure, the sites are gorgeous, groceries are strange and exciting, and you find yourself in a blissfully new place.
 But what makes a country a country or a city a city or a town a town, is not its architecture but its people.
 Singaporeans are gentle folks, albeit they talk a tad too fast.

-#### Lesson Number Three: Being Phone-less In a High-Tech Country Opens You to a Smorgasbord of Options
+#### Lesson Number Three: Being Phone-less in a High-Tech Country Opens You to a Smorgasbord of Options

 So what do I do if I need to contact anyone?
 I didn't always rely on coffee shops with free internet as I was always on the go and lazily sipping coffee is reserved for when I am back home where I have oversaturated myself for the past two decades.
 So I walk into one of millions (?) of Apple stores in the city to send an email, making sure to obsess myself with completely and irrevocably deleting traces of my use.